Blog Profiles: Health and Wellness Blogs

 “Zen Habits features a couple powerful articles a week on: simplicity, health & fitness, motivation and inspiration, frugality, family life, happiness, goals, getting great things done, and living in the moment,” the blog says.

-Christine Cube is a media relations manager with PR Newswire and freelance writer.
+Christine Cube is the former media relations manager with PR Newswire and freelance writer.
 She’s still anxious for spring to show up.
 Come on, Spring.
 Follow her @cpcube.